charlab/charlab.github.io/_posts/dhpark/2014-03-30-GTX580-How-to_Config.md

 ### Current status of testing:

-These are the cache parameters that have been simulated for each core configuration:
+These are the cache parameters that have been simulated for each core configuration.
+The L1I configurations are specified as: `SetNum_BlockSize_Associativity`

  * 01SM
    * `1_128_24` , `1_128_32`